microsoft/vscode-languageserver-node/README.md

 ## History

+## 3.16.0-next.10 Protocol, 6.0.0-next.7 JSON-RPC, 7.0.0-next.12 Client and 7.0.0-next.10 Server.

+* cleanup of Request and Notification types.
+Removed the unecessary generic parameter RO.
+This is a breaking change.
+To adapt simply remove the type argument.
+* added the new concept of a RegistrationType which decouple the registration method from the actual request or notification method.
+This is a breaking change for implementors of custom features.
+To adapt rename the `messages` property to `registrationType` and return a corresponding `RegistrationType`.
+Additional remove the first parameter from the `register` method.

 ## 3.16.0-next.7 Protocol, 6.0.0-next.5 JSON-RPC, 7.0.0-next.9 Client and 7.0.0-next.7 Server.

 * Moved semantic tokens out of proposed state.